CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

-Table \ref{results-10} shows the mean mask accuracies computed, over three trials, on CIFAR-10 under various noise conditions.
-CTRL outperforms CL in almost all cases.
-One advantage of CTRL is its flexibility: the mask selection metric we presented in Eq.~(\ref{score}) enables CTRL to try different noisy label detection sensitivity levels.
+In this section, we discuss results on CIFAR-10, CIFAR-100, Food-101, and Fashion-MNIST.
+For each test case, we run three trials.
+The top half of Table \ref{results-10} shows the mean mask accuracies computed on CIFAR-10 under various noise conditions.
+CTRL outperforms other methods in almost all cases.
+Generally, CTRL and CL perform better than Co-teaching and Mixup.
+One advantage of CTRL is its flexibility: the mask selection metric we presented in (\ref{eqn-score}) enables CTRL to try different noisy label detection sensitivity levels.
 CL, on the other hand, results in many false positives: it declares many labels to be erroneous when they are correct but just hard to learn.
-This problem is inherent in CL since it only considers the final model state.
+This is because it only considers the final model state.
 CTRL improves the label error detection accuracy by examining the entire training process.
-However, randomness in NN initialization and training may cause a higher variance in the learning process than in the final converged state, resulting in higher variances in CTRL.
+However, randomness in NN initialization and training may cause a higher variance in the learning process than in the final converged state, resulting in higher variances from CTRL in some cases.

-After finding the labeling errors, we retrain our model.
-Table \ref{results-10} also shows the test accuracies of models trained on cleaned datasets.
-CTRL outperforms CL in most cases, though with higher uncertainties.
+After pruning the labeling errors, we retrain our model.
+Table \ref{results-10} also shows the model test accuracies.
+CTRL is superior in most cases, though with higher uncertainties.
 CTRL performs worse when the noise level is $20\%$ and sparsity level is $60\%$.
 This may be because CIFAR-10 has sufficient training samples for each class.
 Hence, it is better to remove all suspicious samples when labeling noise is complex.
 This is not the case for CIFAR-100, where each class only has $\frac{1}{10}$ the number of samples in CIFAR-10.
-Overall, both CL and CTRL yield a better model than when no cleaning is done.
+Overall, all methods yield a better model than the baseline.